 UA’s RCTE program was created in 1988, growing out of a program in English Education founded in the 1960s.
 It is one of four graduate programs in the Department of English, the others being Literature, Creative Writing, and English Language and Linguistics.

 RCTE offers the MA in English, with a concentration in RCTE, and the PhD (in RCTE) degrees.
-Students in RCTE have opportunities to work with UA's comprehensive undergraduate Writing Program, with Writing Specialists and others doing outreach, articulation and assessment, and with Rhetoric Review and Community Literacy, two major journals in the field.
+Students in RCTE have opportunities to work with UA's comprehensive undergraduate Writing Program, with Writing Specialists and others doing outreach, articulation and assessment.

 The RCTE program prepares graduate students to conduct research in rhetoric and composition, to teach undergraduate and graduate courses in the field, and to develop writing programs in school settings and on the job.